melodyxpot/speech-chatwithfiles/README.md

 ### How to run locally without limited
 1. clone this repository.
 2. create a .env file on root path.
-3. put your Variables to .env file with the variables in env.example
+3. put your variables to .env file with the variables in env.example

 run this project with docker compose.
 ```shell